udemirezen/pinn_clusters/README.md

 ### u100_c1k_errs.npy
 Results from final test with two 100-hidden units and 1001 collocation points.
 (Noise level = 0.3)

-# Note: Code Implementation of Collocation Resampling
+# Code Implementation of Collocation Resampling

 Training can be switched between using fixed collocation points and collocation resampling by switching the loss function used during training.
 The loss function evaluated by a given optimizer is specified during the initialization of the optimizer.
 Use the  ```SquareLoss``` loss function when using fixed collocation points, and ```SquareLossRandom``` for random collocation resampling (see lines 77-100 in 'pinn_trials.py').